pylhc/tfs/doc/compatibility.rst

 MAD-X and MAD-NG Compatibility
 ==============================

-As `tfs-pandas` allows one to write `TfsDataFrames` as files in the **TFS** format, compatibility of these files with simulation codes is crucial.
+As `tfs-pandas` allows one to write `TfsDataFrames` as files in the **TFS** format, which are typically output by simulations codes, compatibility of these files with said codes is crucial.
 Specifically, `tfs-pandas` aims to ensure the files it writes to disk are accepted as input for `MAD-X <https://madx.web.cern.ch/>`_ and `MAD-NG <https://madx.web.cern.ch/releases/madng/html/>`_.

 However, as ``MAD-NG`` is the successor to ``MAD-X``, it includes new features regarding the **TFS** format, and files including these features will not be accepted by ``MAD-X``.